Audiology: Ochsner Medical Center - Jefferson Highway

-Ochsner provides quality hearing healthcare specializing in hearing aids, cochlear implants, baha devices, and dizziness and balance problems.
-The Ochsner Hearing Center is a state-of-the-art facility specializing in the diagnosis ,treatment, and management of hearing disorders in adults, infants, and children of all ages.
+The Audiology Department at Ochsner Medical Center - Jefferson Highway is a state-of-the-art facility specializing in the evaluation, diagnosis ,treatment, and management of hearing disorders in adults, infants, and children of all ages.
+Our department also specializes in hearing aids, cochlear implants, baha devices, and dizziness/balance complaints.
 We have seven full-time staff audiologists with over 100 years of combined experience.
 We work very closely with ENT physicians and use a team approach to manage hearing loss and improve hearing healthcare.

 Hearing loss is the third most prevalent chronic condition in older adults and affects millions of people.
 For babies, approximately 3 in every 1,000 babies are born with permanent hearing loss, making it one of the most common medical problems in the United States.

 - Think other people sound muffled or they are mumbling

 - Have your TV tuned up to a high volume

 - Feel stressed from straining to hear what others are saying

 - Feel annoyed at other people because you can’t hear or understand